-Nurses have the opportunity to experience unique cases and beautiful locations, while northern patients benefit from the additional knowledge and experience of trained nurses coming to their area.
+Nurses have the opportunity to experience unique cases and beautiful locations, while patients benefit from the additional knowledge and expertise of trained nurses coming to their area.
 It’s a win-win solution that you can feel good about.

 “I have always worked in big hospitals and was very specialized.
 When I came as a locum it’s a totally different way of nursing.
-You really get to know your patients, the community and different cultures from around the world.
-You develop really nice relationships that way.” - Barb, completed various locums.
+You really get to know your patients, the community and different cultures from around the world.” - Barb, completed various locums

 Aside from the benefit of working within a broad inter-professional team, RNs and RPNs are able to work to their full scope of practice, treating patients throughout the continuum of care.
 Being part of the locum program also offers various financial incentives, including: